sg-developer-portal/doc-portal-publisher-guide/collaboration/teams-and-permissions.md

   > For your convenience, you can use the [Documentation Portal's GitHub organisation](https://github.com/Documentation-Portal) to host your documentation repositories.
   > Contact gds_developer_portal@tech.gov.sg to find out more.

+## Configuring permissions for readers

+If you publish a project in `public` mode, it will be publicly accessible from the internet.

+If you choose `private` mode, only users logged in to Documentation Portal through TechPass will be able to see it.

+In private mode, you can also set specific access controls via email domains or specific emails.
+For example, access granted for `tech.gov.sg` and `john@example.gov.sg` allows all users with a tech.gov.sg email as well as the user whose email is john@example.gov.sg to read your published documentation.

+You can also specify the category that your documentation belongs to.
+For a complete description of publishing settings, see [advanced settings](advanced/publish-settings).